 Welcome to Didsbrook, a sleepy market town nestling in the bosom of a conservation area.
-It can be accessed either by train or by car, but there is only one way in, and one way out.
-It is a pastoral dead end.
-An idyllic haven, surrounded by rolling, untouched, countryside; one of the last remaining bastions of serenity in England’s green and pleasant land.
+It can be reached either by train or by car, but there is only one way in, and one way out.
+It is a pastoral dead-end, an idyllic haven, surrounded by rolling, untouched, countryside; one of the last remaining bastions of serenity in England’s green and pleasant land.

-Edna believes a pen name will be essential after Dulcie’s exploits are published, otherwise, her privacy will be exposed.
-After she finished the tenth rewrite, she collared me in Hargreaves, Didsbrook’s old-fashioned purveyor of meat.
-An orderly queue of customers had formed, spilling out of the door and onto the pavement.
+Edna collared me in Hargreaves, Didsbrook’s old-fashioned purveyor of meat after she’d finished her fifteenth rewrite.
+We were standing at the front of an orderly queue of customers spilling out of the door and onto the pavement.
 Didsbrookians prefer to pay twice as much to watch Mr Hargreaves hack off their chosen Sunday joint with his cleaver and give the hermetically sealed equivalent from the supermarket down the road the cold shoulder.

-She paused to look at Mr Hargreaves who smiled vacantly, then bore his cleaver down onto an inert carcass as Edna continued.
+Edna paused to look at Mr Hargreaves.
+His vacant stare and lazy smile betraying his feelings of not giving a toss, then bore his cleaver down onto an inert carcass, as Edna continued.

 ‘I know they would mean well, but they would take up far too much of my time whilst I’m writing the sequel.’

-Us aspiring writers need to keep the faith, and I so wish mine was as strong as Edna’s.
+God forbid, a sequel!
+I know us aspiring writers need to keep the faith, how I wish mine were as strong as Edna’s.